Bernartik/Bernartik/README.md

 ### Hi there!

-Still thinking of what to put in the description.
 I like making games and art stuff.

+Still thinking of what else to put in the description.

 <!--
 **Bernartik/Bernartik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.